h-amg/XHominid-Android-App/README.md

  - Fetches the user's current maco nutrients intake status from DB.
  - Displays the remian allowed calories for the day.
  - Check if there are available planned meals for the day and displays them.
- - Allows the user to view planned meals recipes and cooking instructions .
+ - Displays and allows the browsing of planned meals recipes and cooking instructions.
  - Enables the user to mark meals as eaten to be logged and substracted from remaining calories.
  - Notifies the user when they have no planned meals available for the week.
  - Enables the user to book a consultations session with their nutritionsist when no meals are planned.